Website icon Xpert.Digital

 1. Economic dependence

-A long-term trade deficit can cause a country to become increasingly dependent on imports.
-This weakens the domestic economy and increases the vulnerability to supply shortages or price increases on the global market.
+A long-term trade deficit can lead to a country becoming increasingly dependent on imports.
+This weakens the domestic economy and increases its vulnerability to supply bottlenecks or price increases on the world market.

 2. Threat to domestic industry

-Strong competition from imported goods can cause local businesses to struggle to compete.
-This could lead to business closures and job losses, particularly in core industrial sectors.
+Strong competition from imported goods can make it difficult for local businesses to compete.
+This could lead to business closures and job losses, particularly in key industrial sectors.

 3. Capital outflows